 Ratliff’s awards and decorations include the Amy Superior Unit Award (2nd award), the Meritorious Service Medal (5th award), the Army Commendation Medal (7th award), the Army Achievement Medal (10th award), Good Conduct Medal (8th award), National Defense Service Medal (with bronze star), Global War on Terror Service Medal, Korean Defense Service Medal, Military Outstanding Volunteer Service Medal, NCO Professional Development Ribbon with 5 device, Overseas Service Ribbon, the Army Service Ribbon, Driver Badge Wheel, the Expert Infantry Badge, the Master Gunner Identification Badge, the U.S. Army Gold Recruiter Badge with three sapphires, the Recruiter Ring, and the Glen E. Morrell Award for Recruiting Excellence.
 He is also a member of the Sergeant Audie Murphy Club.

-Ratliff is married, has four daughters and holds a Bachelor of Professional Studies in business management.
+Ratliff holds a Bachelor of Professional Studies in business management.